cdperez7/Game-of-Thrones-Trivia/README.md

 Link to game: https://cdperez7.github.io/TriviaGame/

-This will be difficult for casual show watchers but doable for book readers and the dedicated few.
+This will be difficult for casual show watchers but doable for book readers and the dedicated ASOIAF fans.

 ![Trivia](https://i.imgur.com/xpHadtx.png)

 This was created using JavaScript for the logic and jQuery to manipulate HTML.
 Questions generated with countdown timer for answers.
-After completing the quiz the results aare displayed to you.
+After completing the quiz the results are displayed to you.

 ![Trivia2](https://i.imgur.com/YurWSjU.png)